i-dubits/diff-capacitance-calc/README.md

 Differential capacitance can be directly measured experimentally.
 Moreover it is closely related to both the internal properties of the semiconductor, for example, the dispersion relation, and its geometric parameters.

-The phenomenological theory of the space charge region is used, that is, quantum effects are taken into account only in the Fermi-Dirac statistics.
+Thin film is considered in the framework of phenomenological theory of the space charge region, hence quantum effects are taken into account only in the Fermi-Dirac statistics.
 Dimensional quantization effects are not considered.

 Code was written mainly in 2011 year.
 Calculations were performed using [GSL](https://www.gnu.org/software/gsl/) library (GSL 1.14).
 GUI is based on MFC application which was built with Visual Studio 2010.